Maxscores/helloworld-sfdc-rest-controller-framework/README.md

 }
 ```

+#### Bonus
-bonus) validate the inputs, make sure that both firstName and lastName are sent in the body.
+validate the inputs, make sure that both firstName and lastName are sent in the body.
 If not, return an error message using the error list and return a 400 status code.

-## Build a POST endpoint at '/v1/blogs' (using the BlueWave_Blog__c object)
+### Build a POST endpoint at '/v1/blogs' (using the BlueWave_Blog__c object)
 You'll need to insert a Blog object into the database and return the Id of the object
 request Body:
 ```